Eilowangfang/LPCE/postgres_reopt/README.md

 # PG_NestedLoopJoin_BlockedProcessing
+This code is for modifying the PostgreSQL to support query re-optimization with LCPE.

+The modification are mostly at:
-This code is for changing the nested loop join implementation of PostgreSQL from pipeline processing to nested loop processing.
+* changing the nested loop join implementation of PostgreSQL from pipeline processing to nested loop processing.
+* considering the cost of done executed subplan into cost calculation at re-optimization stage.

 For details, you might check our technical report.